Publish your book with us

 Now that you have decided to partner with Elsevier, the next step is to create a proposal.

-Science & Technology authors may download the proposal(opens in new tab/window) form and, when complete, send to our proposal mailbox (opens in new tab/window)with the following details in the subject line of the email:
+Science & Technology authors may download the proposal form for a book or for a book series and, when complete, send to our proposal mailbox with the following details in the subject line of the email:

 Thank you for considering Elsevier as your publishing partner.